ltheodon/ltheodon.github.io/src/index.md

 - Secondary School Mathematics Teacher (2010-2019)
   - Taught mathematics courses, tutorials, and labs for middle and high school students
   - Prepared students for national exams (Brevet, Baccalauréat)
 - Instructor at Mines Saint-Étienne since 2019
   - Taught over 450 hours of lectures, tutorials, and labs, primarily in signal and image processing at the master's level
   - Supervised student projects and internships
   - Courses taught:
-    - Image analysis for materials characterization
+    - Image and pattern analysis
     - Advanced signal and image processing
     - Machine learning and computer vision